njosieb/100-days-of-code/log.md

 **Thoughts**: Its really hard to read documentation when trying to learn about something and try to implement into an already existing project because nothing ever look like what you think it will.
 It's like taking 1 step forward and 3 steps back, simply because it feels like a waste of time.

+### Day 23: April 24, 2019 Wednesday

+**Today's Progress**: Not much...

+**Thoughts**: Spent an embarassasingly long time trying to figure out how to change padding/margin and then realized I didn't like how it looked after all.

 <!-- **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence) -->